- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Expats have access to fixed-line and wireless broadband, and mobile internet.
 WiFi is widely available in cities and mobile broadband is increasingly common.
 However, fixed-line connections are often the cheapest and most reliable option.

 Mobile phones in Saudi Arabia

 Mobile services in Saudi Arabia are extensive, even in remote areas of the country.
 Pre- and post-paid packages are available.
 Many expats opt for pre-paid SIM cards, which can be bought at provider outlets or the airport.
 Post-paid accounts can also be set up at provider outlets.
-As with the internet, the most popular mobile service providers are Saudi Telecom Company (STC), Mobily and Zain.
+As with the internet, the most popular mobile service providers are STC, Mobily and Zain.